Internet and privacy. Is a Marketing Big Brother Always Watching

 A US start-up, Local Response, has recently launched a new service where they offer advertisers to track whereabouts of their clients.
 To determine who is where and develop a full list of customers that visited any particular venue, they use internet based platforms like: Foursquare, Facebook Places, and Gowalla.
 They also monitor food check-ins on Foodspotting, their software browse through the photos on Instagram, pick up location-tagged tweets on Tweeter and use Facebook to track implicit location words by looking for words like “I’m off to St. James Valletta”.
 Local Response then allows the companies to have an access to a dashboard that shows exactly who their customers are, and when did they visit them.

-Within their campaign, they will also try to pick out the most influential Twitter users, by showing businesses how many times their brand name appears as a tweet.
+Within their marketing campaign, they will also try to pick out the most influential Twitter users, by showing businesses how many times their brand name appears as a tweet.
 The company claims that they are not “spammers” because they send no more than one offer from any retailer to one person within a 24-hour period.
 However, within their business model, you are truly, constantly being watched.

 Internet Evolution and Data Privacy

-With the evolution, more and more technologies are being used to share and utilise the users’ data.
+With the internet evolution, more and more technologies are being used to share and utilise the users’ data.

 This trend is faster than the process of protecting users’ data and building laws around it, and can easily result in access to the personal details granted to strangers all over the world.